My most trusted/used WordPress Plugins

 Contact Form 7 plugin is a widely used and versatile contact form that is free.
 It provides a lot of options to create, configure fairly sophisticated contact forms.
 It has a variety of “extension” plugins some of which are quite useful, i.e. the Honeypot for Contact Form 7 or Controls for Contact Form 7.

 WP Mail Logging is very helpful in trouble shooting email issues.
-It will keep track of all emails you send from within the WordPress environment, i.e. form a contact form, but also order confirmation emails.
+It will keep track of all emails you send from within the WordPress environment, i.e. from a contact form or order confirmation emails.
 Sometimes very helpful in determining if WordPress or the server environment might have problems sending emails or other email issue are at play.

 Jetpack by WordPress.com is like a Swiss Army knife from WordPress for WordPress websites as it provides a couple of handy functionality.
 It has settings to improve security, speed, usability, i.e. extending the Widget features with more granular controls to show or hide them on certain pages.
 Or to use WordPress itself as a CDN for images to speed up page loads is a great feature.
 You can also add like and share buttons, even automatic sharing to your social media accounts to name the most interesting features it provides for me.
 But there are more which might be of interest to you.